ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The different parameters that could be defined in the `hyperopt` configuration are:
 - `goal` which indicates if to minimize or maximize a metric or a loss of any of the output features on any of the dataset splits.
 Available values are: `minimize` (default) or `maximize`.
 - `output_feature` is a `str` containing the name of the output feature that we want to optimize the metric or loss of.
-Available values are `combined` (default) or the name of any output feature provided in the model definition. `combined` is a special output feature that allos to optimize for the aggregated loss and metrics of all output features.
+Available values are `combined` (default) or the name of any output feature provided in the model definition. `combined` is a special output feature that allows to optimize for the aggregated loss and metrics of all output features.
 - `metric` is the metric that we want to optimize for.
 The default one is `loss`, but depending on the tye of the feature defined in `output_feature`, different metrics and losses are available.
 Check the metrics section of the specific output feature type to figure out what metrics are available to use.
 - `split` is the split of data that we want to compute our metric on.
 By default it is the `validation` split, but you have the flexibility to specify also `train` or `test` splits.
 - `parameters` section consists of a set of hyper-parameters to optimize.
 They are provided as keys (the names of the parameters) and values associated with them (that define the search space).
 The values vary depending on the type of the hyper-parameter.
 Types can be `float`, `int` and `category`.